Island Tea

 Island Tea is a Sri Lankan brand of tea, sold internationally.
-The company was founded in 2017 by Minodh de Sylva, it has manages and expands its network through separate companies located in Philippines, Sri Lanka, Qatar, Australia and Singapore, which are privately held.
+The company was founded in 2017 by Minodh de Silva, it has manages and expands its network through separate companies located in Philippines, Sri Lanka, Qatar, Australia and Singapore, which are privately held.

 The Island Tea chain is owned by Ceylanka Trading Incorporated (CTI), headquartered in Philippines since 2017.
 The franchise modeling of the brand was introduced by Francorp Philippines, a franchise consulting firm in Philippines in April 2018.
 Island Tea has been a member of the Philippine Franchise Association since 2019.

 History

-Island Tea was founded in Colombo, Sri Lanka in 2017 by Minodh de Sylva, a Sri Lankan entrepreneur, business professional, and award-winning marketer.
-In a marketing career spanning over 19 years, De Sylva also featured on ‘People Asia’ & CIM (UK) amongst a host of other business talk shows and magazines.
+Island Tea was founded in Colombo, Sri Lanka in 2017 by Minodh de Silva, a Sri Lankan entrepreneur, business professional, and award-winning marketer.
+In a marketing career spanning over 19 years, De Silva also featured on ‘People Asia’ & CIM (UK) amongst a host of other business talk shows and magazines.
 In 2017, he ventured to expand the retail concept outside Sri Lanka and started the first branch in December 2017 in Metro Cebu, Philippines.